pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 ---

 Academic Appointments

 Professor of Mathematics
 Federal Institute of Goiás, 2016–Present
-- Teach undergraduate courses for Civil Engineering, Information Systems, and Biology
+- Teach undergraduate courses for Civil Engineering, Information Systems and Biology
 - Lead mathematics education for Youth and Adult Education (EJA) programs

 Researcher in Multobjective Optimization